weikangg/PropertyIQ/README.md

 from property.models import Property Property.objects.all().delete()
 ```
 > <strong>4.
 How do I drop the database?
-I can't do it from the Pgadmin GUI.
+I can't do it from the Pgadmin GUI.</strong>

 Open the SQL shell by entering ```psql``` in your Windows search menu.